 The goal at a Trailing Evaluation is for the tracker to guide the Evaluator and other participants (up to 4 people) along the trail of a large to medium-sized wild animal until the quarry is within view; this must be done without alerting the quarry to the presence of humans.
 In reviewing a participant's work, the Evaluator clarifies specifically where practice is needed in five general areas: spoor recognition, spoor anticipation, anticipation of dangerous situations, alertness and stealth.

 To download a PDF flier for the Track & Sign ID evaluation, please click here or on the image at the right.

 For more information on evaluations in North America, please send Nate Harvey a message using the form at right or visit trackercertification.com.

-Since the intention is to field test the curriculum, it is important that students practice on their own between sessions for at least two hours per week.
-In addition to the monthly meetings, Nate will be available to coach each student in his or her trailing practice.
+It is important that students practice on their own between sessions for at least two hours per week.
+In addition to the monthly meetings, Nate is available to coach each student in his or her trailing practice.

 The cost for this intensive study is $1,100.

 Workshops, Classes and Surveys

 Nate does evaluations and workshops in Trailing in addition to evaluating trackers in Track & Sign Identification.
 In addition, he surveys for wildlife sign for conservation groups conducting connectivity studies as well as for private landowners.
 For more information, please contact him at firstname.lastname@example.org or by using the form below.